 SFL Orgs Give Back - Members support the UC Irvine community through various service and philanthropic projects which promotes unity and develops responsibility, appreciation for differences, empathy, and other critical skills needed for future success.

 No chapter, interest group, student or alumnus shall conduct nor condone hazing activities.
 Permission or approval by a person being hazed is not a defense.

 Any action taken or situation created, intentionally, whether on or off fraternity premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Such activities may include but are not limited to the following: use of alcohol, paddling in any form, creation of excessive fatigue, physical and psychological shocks, quests, treasure hunts, scavenger hunts, road trips or any other such activities carried on outside or inside of the confines of the chapter house; wearing of public apparel which is conspicuous and not normally in good taste, engaging in public stunts and buffoonery, morally degrading or humiliating games and activities, and any other activities which are not consistent with academic achievement, fraternal law, ritual or policy or the regulations and policies of the educational institution or applicable state law.

-The time commitment varies from chapter to chapter but the first quarter is the most time intensive as the new member goes through the chapter's education program.
+The time commitment varies from chapter to chapter but the first quarter can be the most time intensive as the new member goes through the chapter's education program.
 The time spent in this program will give your student the opportunity to develop their leadership and time management skills, learn about the history of the organization, develop friendships, and allow them to become involved with other organizations.
 After the initiation into the chapter, expectations will vary.
-Each chapter has weekly chapter meetings and other mandatory events (philanthropies, service, and initiation) throughout the year, but they are planned well in advance.
-In addition to the weekly meeting, the more your student puts into the chapter, the more they will get out of being a member.
+Traditionally, each chapter has weekly chapter meetings and other events (philanthropies, service, and initiation) throughout the year, but they are planned well in advance.
+In addition to weekly meetings, the more your student puts into the chapter, the more they will get out of being a member.